Inspectable Arithmetic for the TFSA vs RRSP vs FHSA Calculator (Canada)

 roomy = R for y ≥ 2

-- Spills the remainder of that month’s contribution to TFSA or RRSP, depending on the strategy.
+- Spills any remainder of that month’s contribution to TFSA or RRSP, depending on the strategy.

 6. Strategies